small-scream/benny-o/pages/about.md

 # About The Collection

-I share my name (phonetically, at least) with someone who was really special to me: Ayne Howard, my husband's grandmother, who we also called Teddy.
+I share my name (phonetically) with someone who was really special to me: Ayne Howard, my husband's grandmother, who we also called Teddy.

 She saved many things over the course of her life, and I am grateful to now be in possession of some family photos that were precious to her.
 After digitizing them, I created this site for sharing with you!
 Thank you for visiting.